PhonologicalCorpusTools/CorpusTools/docs/source/frequency_of_alternation.rst

 About the function
 ------------------

+**Frequency of alternation is currently not supported in PCT.
+What follows below is the description of the function up to PCT ver.
+1.2**

 The occurrence of alternations can be used in assessing whether two phonemes in a language are contrastive or allophonic, with alternations promoting the analysis of allophony (e.g., [Silverman2006]_, [Johnson2010]_,